 Ambrose is another derivation from Latin and translates to “immortal one.”

 It was the name of one of the original four eminent doctors of the early Christian church.
-He lived in the fourth century and is renowned for starting the practice of using musical chant during religious services.
+He lived in the fourth century and is renowned for starting the practice of using musical chants during religious services.
 Ambrose has made appearances as a character name in several supernatural novels, movies, and TV series, including Chilling Adventures of Sabrina, as a warlock.

 Possibly most famed in the U.S. for being the name of the famous ski city, Aspen is also a tall, slim tree with flowy leaves.